composer/composer/doc/06-config.md

 ## bump-after-update

-Defaults to false.
+Defaults to `false` and can be any of `true`, `false`, `"dev"` or `"no-dev"`.
 If set to true, Composer will run the Bump command after running the Update command.
+If set to `"dev"` or `"no-dev"` then only the corresponding dependencies will be bumped.

 &larr; [Repositories](05-repositories.md)  |  [Runtime](07-runtime.md) &rarr;